 Optical viewfinders have themselves become more intelligent.
 Illuminated LED panels overlaid on the main frame, for example, allow for more information to be visible within them than ever before.
 This is the principle behind Canon’s Intelligent Viewfinder technology.
-Many photographers also enjoy the fact that they continue to show something that’s more lifelike than what an electronic viewfinder will present, even if this doesn’t make things any easier in darker conditions.